Military history of Canada: 1668–1701

-In 1689, the Iroquois launched new attacks, including the Lachine massacre, to support their English allies during the Nine Years' War and in retaliation for the 1687 expedition.
-However, after a flurry of raids by France's western allies and a Franco-Indigenous expedition led by Governor General Louis de Buade de Frontenac in 1696, the weakened Iroquois opted to negotiate peace.
-The Great Peace of Montreal was signed in 1701 between the Iroquois, France, and 38 other First Nations.
-The terms saw the Iroquois agree to remain neutral in Anglo-French conflicts in return for trade benefits.
-This weakened the English-Iroquois trading relationship and Covenant Chain.
+In 1689, the Haudenosaunee launched new attacks, including the Lachine massacre, to support their English allies during the Nine Years' War and in retaliation for the 1687 expedition.
+However, after a flurry of raids by France's western allies and a Franco-Indigenous expedition led by Governor General Louis de Buade de Frontenac in 1696, the weakened Haudenosaunee opted to negotiate peace.
+The Great Peace of Montreal was signed in 1701 between the Haudenosaunee, France, and 38 other First Nations.
+The terms saw the Haudenosaunee agree to remain neutral in Anglo-French conflicts in return for trade benefits.
+This weakened the English-Haudenosaunee trading relationship and Covenant Chain.

 Early British-French colonial hostilities

 English-French hostilities over colonial interests first escalated in 1613 when Samuel Argall and his sailors razed the French settlement of Port-Royal with little resistance to secure the Bay of Fundy fisheries for the English colony of Virginia.